Theo Katzman

-Theo Katzman (born April 2, 1986) is an American multi-instrumentalist, singer, songwriter, and producer based in Los Angeles.
-His musical style is a fusion of pop, jazz, funk and indie rock.
-He is a member of funk band Vulfpeck and has contributed to the works of several artists as songwriter and producer.
+Theodore Daniel Katzman (born April 2, 1986) is an American singer, songwriter, multi-instrumentalist, and record producer based in Los Angeles.
+His musical style is a fusion of pop, jazz, funk, and indie rock.
+He is a member of the funk band Vulfpeck and has contributed to the works of several artists as songwriter and producer.
 Katzman has released four studio albums.
 His latest album Be the Wheel was released in March 2023.

+Early life and education

+Katzman grew up in a musical family in Manhasset, New York.
+He attended Manhasset High School.

+His father, Lee Katzman, was a jazz trumpet player and would take him to rehearsals at an early age.
+When he was about twelve he started playing drums, guitar, and writing songs.
+In 2004, Katzman moved to Ann Arbor, Michigan and studied jazz at the University of Michigan.